hxrts/rumpsteak-aura/docs/00_background.md

 # Background

-This document introduces the theoretical foundations of Rumpsteak-Aura.
+This document provides a very light introduction to the theory behind [rumpsteak-aura](https://github.com/hxrts/aura).
 It covers multiparty session types, choreographic programming, and algebraic effects.
 Understanding these concepts helps explain how the system achieves type-safe distributed programming.

 ## Session Types